cogentcore/core/README.md

 	+ map of diff records for each top-level entity -- can be many of these in parallel (e.g., textfield vs. ki tree etc)
 	+ records themselves are sequential slices of diff records and commands, with same logic as emergent
 	+ diffing happens in separate routine..

-* DND needs enter / exit events so nodes can signal their ability to accept drop..  later..

 * Cursors for various systems need extra custom ones to fill in standard set, and support general custom cursors as well